Holiday Bulletin 2018______________________________________________________

-- Lock away all valuables in a desk drawer or cabinet (e.g., laptops, cameras, petty cash box, video recorders).
+- Lock away all valuables in a desk drawer or cabinet (e.g. laptops, cameras, video recorders, petty cash boxes).

 - This service is highly recommended for buildings with open access during the holidays.

-Break-ins and acts of vandalism are frequently suffered by the University before and during the holiday season.
+Break-ins and acts of vandalism frequently occur before and during the holiday season.
 These acts may be committed by individuals who are searching for money, saleable items, or narcotics.
-Everyone is therefore urged to exercise the highest degree of security and to take appropriate measures for the safekeeping of their buildings, offices, laboratories and contents therein.
+Everyone is therefore urged to exercise the highest degree of caution and to take appropriate measures for the safekeeping of their buildings, offices, laboratories, and contents therein.

-- Security agents have been instructed to prevent the removal of equipment from University premises during the holidays, unless Security has been notified in advance at campus [dot] security [at] mcgill [dot] ca.
+- Security agents have been instructed to prevent the removal of equipment from University premises during the holidays, unless Security has been otherwise notified in advance at campus.security [at] mcgill.ca.

-- Details that must be submitted include the individual’s name and type of equipment authorized for removal including the make, model, and serial number, where applicable.
+- All notices must be received by December 7, 2018 and must include the individual’s name and the type of equipment authorized for removal, including the make, model, and serial number, where applicable.

-- If you have any questions regarding the above, please contact campus [dot] security [at] mcgill [dot] ca or call local 4556.
+- If you have any questions regarding the above, please contact campus.security [at] mcgill.ca or call 4556.

-- Normally, all electrical equipment should be disconnected during the holiday period.
-Provide your Building Director with a list of electrical equipment that must be left with the power on during the holidays.
-He/she will in turn inform Security Services.
+- Customarily, all electrical equipment should be disconnected during the holiday period.
+If you have electrical equipment that must remain operational during this time, you should provide your Building Director with a list of equipment that will require power during the holidays.
+He/she will subsequently inform Security Services.

 - Equipment involving heating should be fully inspected to ensure that temperature-regulating and overheating-protection devices are functioning properly.

-Hazards associated with flammable solvents and other materials in laboratories should be reduced to an absolute minimum.
+Risks associated with flammable liquids and other hazardous materials in laboratories should be reduced to an absolute minimum.

-- Place all flammable solvents in flammable liquid storage cabinets or in a chemical storage room.
+- Place all flammable liquids in flammable liquid storage cabinets or in a chemical storage room.

-- Ensure that all valves for natural gas or any other gases are closed and report any natural gas odours to Security at 3000 (downtown Campus) or at 7777 (Macdonald Campus).
+- Ensure that valves for all gases, including natural gas, are closed and report any natural gas odours to Security at 3000 (downtown campus) or at 7777 (Macdonald campus).

 - Security Services will be staffed 24 hours a day, 7 days a week.
-Should you require their assistance, do not hesitate to call local 4556 or 7770 (Macdonald Campus).
+Should you require their assistance, do not hesitate to call 4556 (downtown campus) or 7770 (Macdonald campus).

-- The Facilities Call Centre (FCC) will be closed from December 24, 2014 at 3:00 p.m. and will re-open January 5, 2015 at 7:30 a.m.
-All calls to FCC will be re-directed to Security during the period during which we are closed.
+- The Facilities Call Centre (FCC) will be closed from December 21, 2018 at 6:00 p.m. and will re-open on January 3, 2019 at 7:00 a.m.
+As a result, all calls placed to FCC during the holiday break will be re-directed to Security.

-- Printing Services will be closed from Thursday, December 25, 2014 to Friday, January 2, 2015, inclusive.
-We would like to remind you that printing requests for materials needed for the first days of the Winter 2015 semester should be submitted no later than Monday, December 15, 2014 to ensure completion.
+- Printing Services will be closed as of Friday, December 21, 2018 at 3:00 pm up to Wednesday, January 2, 2019 at 7:00 am.
+We would like to remind you that printing requests for materials needed for the first days of the Winter 2019 semester should be submitted no later than Friday, December 7, 2018 to ensure completion.

 Access to the downtown campus is dictated by the circulation protocol at:

-- During silent hours, everyone is required to produce, upon request by a security agent, a valid McGill Identification Card.
-In order to have your card programmed for access to controlled areas during the holiday season please refer to http://www.mcgill.ca/security/services-0/access-control.
+- During silent hours, everyone is required to produce, upon request by a security agent, a valid McGill ID card.
+In order to have your card programmed for access to controlled areas during the holiday season please refer to http://www.mcgill.ca/campussafety/security-services/campus-access-and-control.